 in the first 8 binary digits of

 If you give input only to a particular precision, you are effectively specifying only a certain number of digits.
 And once all these digits have been "excavated" you can no longer get accurate results, since to do so would require knowing more digits of your original input.
-So long as you use arbitrary-precision numbers, Mathematica automatically keeps track of this kind of degradation in precision, indicating a number with no remaining significant digits by , as discussed in "Arbitrary-Precision Numbers".
+So long as you use arbitrary‐precision numbers, the Wolfram Language automatically keeps track of this kind of degradation in precision, indicating a number with no remaining significant digits by , as discussed in "Arbitrary-Precision Numbers".

 Successive steps yield numbers of progressively lower precision, and eventually no precision at all.